BOTOX Injections in Houston, League City & Clear Lake, TX

 The upper third of the face is full of expressions.
 Go ahead — make a frown, squint, show surprise, and you can feel the muscles around your eyes and on your forehead engage.
 Over time, as our skin thins and loses elasticity.
 With repeated muscle contraction, we begin to form permanent wrinkles on the surface skin, above the muscle.
 These muscle contractions create crow’s feet around our eyes, vertical lines between our brows (called the 11s), and lines on our forehead.
 These wrinkles are called “dynamic” wrinkles, as they are formed from muscles contracting.

-Dr. Carpin injects BOTOX with a very fine needle, and numbing cream or ice can by used to reduce discomfort.
+Dr. Carpin injects the neuromodulator with a very fine needle, and numbing cream or ice can by used to reduce discomfort.
 Most patients tolerate the procedure.

 Unlike dermal fillers, BOTOX doesn’t work instantly.
 Once injected it usually takes about four days for the botulinum toxin to fully immobilize the targeted muscle.

-BOTOX doesn’t work instantly.
-Its onset begins two to four days after the injection, but a full muscle relaxation may take a week.
+Its onset begins two to four days after the injection, but full muscle relaxation may take a week.
 The effect lasts about four months.
 In patients who are extremely athletic, they may see results lasting closer to three months.
-At that point, the body will begin to absorb the now-inert BOTOX, and the muscle will begin contracting again, and the wrinkles will return.
+At that point, the body will begin to absorb it, and the muscle will begin contracting again, and the wrinkles will return.
 Another session with Dr. Carpin will maintain your results.
 Repeated use has also shown to improve the texture of skin over time.